-- A. Members of the Council include students, classified staff, administration, exempt management professionals and faculty. - B. The composition of the College Council is designed to reflect all constituencies of Seattle Central and Seattle Vocational Institute.
+- A. Members of the Council include students, classified staff, administration, exempt management professionals and faculty. - B. The composition of the College Council is designed to reflect all constituencies of Seattle Central College.

-There are 18 voting members, including the standing member, the Executive Director of Institutional Effectiveness .The Chair is a non-voting member, except in the event of a tie.
-The President, Vice President of Instruction, Vice President of Student Services, and Vice President of Administrative Services, will serve as ex officio members.
+There are 18 voting members, including the standing member, the Executive Director of Institutional Effectiveness .The chair is a non-voting member, except in the event of a tie.
+The President, Vice President of Instruction, Vice President of Student Services, Vice President of Administrative Services, and a representative from the Office of Strategic Partnerships will serve as ex officio members.

-- C. Composition: - 1.
-Standing Member (1)
+- C. Composition:

+- 1. Standing Member (1)

-- 2. Faculty (5) - 3.
-Classified Staff (5) - 4.
+- 2. Faculty (5)

+- 3. Classified Staff (5) - 4.
 Exempt (3) - 5.
 Students (4) - 6.
-Ex-officio members (3) - D. Eligibility for Membership - 1.
+Ex-officio members (5) - D. Eligibility for Membership - 1.
 Membership is open to full-time and part-time employees and full-time and part-time students.
-Any employee interested in serving on the College Council must complete an application (see attachment). - Every effort will be made to make selections that will be representative of home departments and satellite sites (Health Education Center, Seattle Maritime Academy, Wood Technology Center, and Seattle Vocational Institute); to the extent that broad and balanced representation across college departments is assured. - 3.
+Any employee interested in serving on the College Council must complete an application (see attachment). - 2.
+Every effort will be made to make selections that will be representative of home departments and satellite sites (Health Education Center, Seattle Maritime Academy and Wood Technology Center; to the extent that broad and balanced representation across college departments is assured. - 3.
 The selection process for the coming year will occur before the end of May.
-This is so that all new members and incoming Chair can be invited to the June Council meeting as observers in order to assist in the transitioning of new membership. - 4.
+This is so that all new members and incoming chair can be invited to the June Council meeting as observers in order to assist in the transitioning of new membership. - 4.
 Students will be selected as follows: - a.
 Student representatives will be appointed by the Dean of Student Development. - b.
 They may choose alternates to fill in as needed. - c.
 This is offered in recognition of the difficulty such membership imposes on studentschedules. - 5.
 Selection of Chair - a.
-The Chair may be a member of any employee group (classified, exempt/administrative, or faculty). - b.
-At the November meeting, current members of College Council may volunteer or be nominated to serve as Co-Chair for the remainder of the academic year.
-Voting on the Co-Chair will take place at the December meeting. - c.
-The Co-Chair will serve on the Critical Issues workgroup. - d.
-The Co-Chair will become the Chair at the beginning of the next academic year. - 6.
+The chair may be a member of any employee group (classified, exempt/administrative, or faculty) except for student representatives. - b.
+At the April meeting, current members of College Council may volunteer or be nominated (nominees are able to decline the nomination) to serve as vice-chair for the next academic year.
+The list of nominees or volunteers is sent to the President's Cabinet to be vetted.
+The President will appoint the vice-chair at the October meeting. - c.
+The vice-chair will serve on one of the workgroups. - d.
+The vice-chair will become the chair at the beginning of the next academic year. - e.
+In the event the chair and/or vice-chair is unable to fulfill their responsibilities, the President will consult with College Council and appoint a new chair and/or vice-chair. - 6.
 Members are selected from the applicant pool by the President using the following criteria: - a.
-Basic understanding of and commitment to the concept of college-wide planning, group decision-making and teamwork. - b.
-Ability to consider interests of the college above narrow self-interests and predetermined notions.
+Basic understanding of and commitment to the concept of college-wide planning, group decision-making and teamwork.

+- b.
+Ability to consider interests of the college above narrow self-interests and predetermined notions. - c.
-- c.
 Belief that organizational change is possible. - d.
 Ability to function as a contributing member of a committee or group. - e.
 Ability and willingness to be a conduit of information to and from the constituency represented. - f.
 Commitment to the required time and effort.